daemmi/mhs-travel-map/readme.txt

 6. Use the shortcode in a post or page to make the map public

 == Screenshots ==
+1. Frontend Map
+2. Frontend Map with a selected route / hover effect for marker and route path
+3. Frontend Popup window for a clicked coordinate
+4. Frontend Statistics popup window of a map
+5. Backend map in route edit menu
+6. Backend main settings in route edit menu
+7. Backend settings for a coordinate in route edit menu

 == Frequently Asked Questions ==

 == Changelog ==

+= 1.2.0 (2018-02-19) =
+- added, transportation classes
+- changed, statistics for each transportation class in a map

 = 1.1.2 (2018-01-27) =
 - changed, close button in popup window